Kilmarnock Corporation Tramways

 Kilmarnock Corporation Tramways inspector

-A blow-up of the staff photo above showing one of the inspectors (or possibly the chief inspector).
-His cap bears a band of a lighter colour than the rest of the cap, above which is a large badge of unknown pattern, possibly incorporating a wreath.
-This is the same badge seen on the caps of the two part-time conductors, so was presumably a 'municipal' badge rather than a marked inspector's badge.
+An enlargement of the 1906 staff photograph above showing one of the inspectors (or possibly the chief inspector).
+His cap bears a band of a lighter colour than the rest of the cap, above which is a large badge of unknown pattern.
+This appears to be the same badge that is seen on the caps of the two part-time conductors, so was presumably a 'municipal-device badge rather than a marked inspector's badge.
 The subject's medals were presumably for Boer War service.